 A segment is simply a smaller sub-group of a larger population.
 To identify a target market segment, you should look at factors like:

 - new geographical areas

 - new demographic segments

 - customer preferences, interests and lifestyle

 You may want to look at customers typically served by your competitors, or customers currently not served by anyone.
-Find out more on how to segment your customers.

 Common market development strategies